 BUSINESS+IMPACT SUMMER FUND PROGRAM

-If you are a student completing a social impact internship in the nonprofit, public, or private sectors, then you are eligible to apply as long as the organization has a clearly defined social mission.
+If you are a student completing a social impact internship in the nonprofit, public, or private sectors, then you are eligible to apply for funding as long as the organization has a clearly defined social mission.
 This opportunity enables you to receive a stipend for summer internships in addition to project management, research, and industry coaching from B+I.

 - The application for summer internship support will go live in early January.
 Students will need to complete the application and attach their resume and offer letter.